Reverse Prevention Sampling for Misinformation Mitigation in Social Networks: Experiments

 \textbf{Propagation Model. } We consider the MCIC model (see Section 2.1) of Budak et al. We set the propagation probability of each edge $e$ as follows: we first identify the node $v$ that $e$ points to, and then set $p(e) = 1/i$, where $i$ denotes the in-degree of $v$.
 This setting of $p(e)$ is widely adopted in prior work \cite{Chen2010, Chen2009EIM, jung2012irie, wang2012scalable}.

-\textbf{Parameters. } Unless otherwise specified, we set $\epsilon = 0.1$ and $k = 10$ in our experiments.
+\textbf{Parameters. } Unless otherwise specified, we set $\epsilon = 0.1$ in our experiments.
 We set $l$ in a way that ensures a success probability of $1 - 1/n$.
-For \emph{Greedy}, we set the number of Monte Carlo steps to $r = 10000$, following the standard practice in the literature.
-Note that this choice of $r$ is to the advantage of \emph{Greedy} because the value of $r$ required to achieve the same theoretical guarantees as \emph{RPS} in our experiments is always much larger than $10000$.
-In each of our experiments, we repeat each run three times and report the average result.
+For \emph{MCGreedy}, we set the number of Monte Carlo steps to $r = 10000$, following the standard practice in the literature.
+Note that this choice of $r$ is to the advantage of \emph{MCGreedy} because the value of $r$ required to achieve the same theoretical guarantees as \emph{RPS} in our experiments is always much larger than $10000$.
+In each experiment, we repeat each run five times and report the average result.

 We are interested in simulating the misinformation prevention process when the bad campaign $C$ has a sizable influence on the network to best demonstrate how the techniques could be used in real world settings.
 That is, we believe the scenario in which we are attempting to prevent the spread of misinformation when the bad campaign has the ability to influence a large fraction of the network to be more relevant than when only a very small number of users would adopt the bad campaign.
 Towards this end, we first compute the \emph{top-k} influential vertices for each network and then randomly select the seed set $A_C$ from the \emph{top-1} and \emph{top-5} vertices for each experiment.
 This process ensures the misinformation has a large potential influence in the network.